 where the coefficient functions $A_m, B_m$ depend smoothly on $(x, y, \bm{v}_0, \bm{z}_0)$ and the series converges uniformly on compact subsets.
 This follows from the completeness of homogeneous harmonic polynomials (see Proposition 5.5 and Theorem 5.25 of \cite{ABR}); no logarithmic or negative‐power terms appear because we require $F_3$ and $F_4$ to be smooth on the whole manifold.

 \begin{rem} A non-constant function depending only on the radius $r=\sqrt{z^{2}+w^{2}}$ is harmonic in two variables if and only if it equals $c_1\log r+c_0$, which is singular at $r=0$.
-Such terms would produce incomplete flows for the associated conformal vector field and therefore lie outside the smooth, globally defined category relevant to rigidity.
-We henceforth exclude them, so the constant $m=0$ term is the only radial contribution allowed. \end{rem}
+Hence such radial terms do not define a smooth function on any domain containing $r=0$; in particular, they cannot occur in the local analysis of smooth conformal vector fields near points where $r=0$.
+We therefore exclude them and assume $c_1=0$, so that the constant ($m=0$) term is the only radial contribution allowed. \end{rem}

 For each $m\ge0$, we set functions $F_3^{[m]}$ and $F_4^{[m]}$ as

 i.e.,

 where $C_i^{[m]}$, $i=1, 2$, are smooth functions depend smoothly on $\bm{n}_0$.
 This decomposition allows us to systematically analyze the real and imaginary parts of the function through harmonic polynomial expansions.
 A straightforward manipulation then yields